turingschool-projects/activerecord-obstacle-course/README.md

 # you should see several passing tests, and a few skipped tests
 ```

+If you run into bundle issues then delete the `Gemfile.lock` and then run `bundle install`

 You may also find that the `rails db:migrate` command does not migrate the test database.
 If so, you can do this with:

 ```